F&M Bank promotes 18 Individuals to Leadership Positions - Clarksville Online - Clarksville News, Sports, Events and Information

 Woodside joined F&M Bank in 2016 and serves as VP, Mortgage Loan Originator in Hendersonville.

-Employees promoted to bank officers and Assistant Vice Presidents are Heather Anderson, Wendy Henson Elliott, Jessica Fussell, Rebecca Miller, Grady Payne and Luke Tyler.
+Employees promoted to bank officers and Assistant Vice Presidents are Heather Anderson, Wendy Henson Elliott, Jessica Fussell, Rebecca Miller, Grady Payne, Luke Tyler, and Julie Ashworth.

 Anderson joined F&M Bank in 2021 and serves as AVP, Branch Manager/Lender in Hendersonville.